nginxinc/template-repository/SECURITY.md

 # Security Policy

-## Supported Versions
+## Latest Versions

-We advise users to run the most recent release and/or stable commit of the {{REPOSITORY_NAME}}, and we issue software updates to the most recent release.
-We provide technical support for F5 customers who are using the most recent version of the {{REPOSITORY_NAME}}, and any version released within two years of the current release.
+We advise users to run or update to the most recent release of the {{REPOSITORY_NAME}}.
+Older versions of the {{REPOSITORY_NAME}} may not have all enhancements and/or bug fixes applied to them.

 ## Reporting a Vulnerability